Swiss Solar Boat competes with a revolutionary design

 All students involved in the Swiss Solar Boat are aware of the excellent educational opportunity this kind of project provides and are fully committed to learning from each other and helping each other out.

-Sébastien Jaffaux, a Master’s student in mechanical engineering at School of Engineering, took part in the HydroContest when he arrived at EPFL in 2017.
+Sébastien Jaffaux, a Master’s student in mechanical engineering, took part in the HydroContest when he arrived at EPFL in 2017.
 Today he’s vice president and CTO of the Swiss Solar Boat association.
 “What drew me to the project was the challenge of working on such a large team with people from so many different perspectives and backgrounds – from electrical engineering to microengineering,” he says.

 Lukanaël Kopf, also a Master’s student in mechanical engineering, was attracted by the opportunity to apply the theory he learned in class.
 “I needed to step back from my classwork and calculations and take a hands-on approach, to see how the knowledge could be used for something concrete,” he says.